nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 for new features.
 I also get quite a few emails about several CloudSim extensions that we [published a paper about (pdf)](http://nikgrozev.com/pdf/Performance Modelling and Simulation of Three-Tier Applications in Cloud and Multi-Cloud Environments.pdf) last year.
-Thus I've started the [CloudSimEx](https://github.com/Cloudslab/CloudSimEx) project, which brings some of these extensions together.
+Thus, I've started the [CloudSimEx](https://github.com/Cloudslab/CloudSimEx) project, which brings some of these extensions together.
 In a series of posts I'll demo some of its functionalities.

 **<u>So what is CloudSimEx</u>?** CloudSimEx is a set of CloudSim extensions making simulation development easier and enabling the